DonghaoWu/MERN-Template-V2/README-FOLDER/Error-handling(Part4).md

 <img src="../assets/217.png" width=90%>
 </p>

-- Login with email which is not existed.
+- Login with email which is not existed in database.
 <p align="center">
 <img src="../assets/218.png" width=90%>
 </p>